Albendazole (By mouth)

 Warnings While Using This Medicine

-- Tell your doctor if you have a history of liver disease or currently have liver problems.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, bone marrow problems, or vision problems.

 Possible Side Effects While Using This Medicine